Multnomah County Animal Services Protecting Pets and People (503) 988-7387

 Donations made to this fund are restricted for outreach programs, or items specifically designed as enhancing the care of sheltered animals, assisting in returning animals to their owners, supporting pet retention to prevent pet surrender or abandonment, or the placement of animals into new homes.
 Examples of expenditures include outreach events, adoption advertising, grooming expenses, or specialized services to increase animal return-to-owner rates and pet retention, such as pet microchipping and licensing promotion, lost & found pet promotion, or providing basic necessities for at-risk pet owners.

 Donations made to this fund helps us provide medical care for animals in need of emergency surgeries and veterinary care before they can be placed into a new home.
 This fund is named in honor of our well-known, rehabilitated shelter dog "Dolly", who came into the shelter in very poor condition.
 Read Dolly's story.

-This fund supports the capital campaign effort for a new facility in the city of Portland.
+This fund supports the capital campaign effort for a new facility.